The Other America: Reception and legacy

 Initial expectations for the book's success were not great.
 In a March 1962 review of The Other America, Newsweek stated, "It's a shame that it will probably not sell very well.
 The comfortable majority isn't interested enough and the people who are, can't afford $4 for a 191 page book."
 According to New York Post editor James Wechsler, Harrington told him in 1962 that the anticipated sales amount was 2,500 copies "if all went well".
-Then, in January 1963, The New Yorker magazine published a lengthy rave review by Dwight Macdonald entitled "Our Invisible Poor".
-The article catapulted The Other America to national attention.
+Then, in January 1963, The New Yorker magazine published a lengthy rave review titled "Our Invisible Poor" by Dwight Macdonald.
+The review catapulted The Other America to national attention.
 Macdonald arranged (as Harrington subsequently discovered) for a second publication date, which soon lifted the book to bestseller status.
-The New Yorker review also attracted the attention of Ted Sorenson, an adviser to President Kennedy, which led to Harrington's book circulating in the White House, where it stimulated anti-poverty legislation.
+The New Yorker review also attracted the attention of Ted Sorensen, an adviser to President Kennedy, which led to Harrington's book circulating in the White House, where it stimulated anti-poverty legislation.

 Maurice Isserman wrote that The Other America proved "a publishing phenomenon, garnering substantial sales (seventy thousand in several editions within its first year and over a million in paperback since then), wide and respectful critical attention, and a significant influence over the direction of social welfare policy in the United States during the decade that followed."
-He gave the book major credit for the launching of President Lyndon Johnson's "war on poverty" in 1964.
+He gave the book major credit for the launching of President Lyndon Johnson's War on Poverty in 1964.
 In The New York Times obituary for Harrington, Herbert Mitgang suggested that the expansion of Social Security, Aid to Families with Dependent Children, and the Food Stamp Program, as well as the creation of programs such as Medicare, could all partly be traced to the effectiveness of Harrington's advocacy in The Other America.